kyutc/apachepatchy/README.md

 The exploit allows executing arbitrary files as PHP because NGINX has been poorly configured to pass any URL ending in .php to php-fpm, and php-fpm has been configured to allow the execution of files not ending in .php via `security.limit_extensions`.
 This exploit would also work on earlier versions of PHP before this option was added.

 If a user uploads a file which gets saved at a publicly accessible location, it could be executed by browsing to a URL such as `http://alfred.cpsc4270.local/internal_data/attachments/0/2-2dab5576695298f017741b114f67c3f1.data/oops.php`.
 This works because NGINX was not configured to verify that such a file exists, and PHP will happily read from left to right until it finds a file that exists and execute it, so the trailing /oops.php isn't considered for this purpose.

+## Exploit Target 3: vBulletin imported users

+### Exploit 3: Cracking a weak password with a weak password hash

+This exploit takes advantage of the fact that a user account which has not been logged into since being imported from vBulletin to XenForo will still have a vBulletin hash of md5(md5(password).salt) which is considerably weak.
+Further assisting the attack, the password is weak as it is all lowercase and a single word.